 Figure: Thanks to VMware

 In above figure, you can see that we have a datastore with thick and thin provisioned virtual disks.
 A full 20GB disk is allocated and occupied in first VM with the Thick provisioned virtual disk.
 In second VM, you can see that virtual disk type is Thin provisioned, 40GB is allocated and 20GB is occupied as its data size is 20GB.
 And in third VM, where virtual disk type is Thin provisioned, and it is as same as the 2nd VM where 80GB disk space is allocated and it occupied 40GB as its data size is 40GB.
+To know more about Virtualization, ESXi, and VMs you can follow VMware vSphere 6 Part 1 – Virtualization, ESXi and VMs course.

 Thank you reading for this post.
 I hope you’ve enjoyed reading this post, and if you feel it should be shared on social media, you can.